ericdigioia/100-Days-of-Swift/README.md

 ![Designed with UIKit][uikit]
 ![Designed with Interface Builder][IB]

-My solutions to Hacking with Swift's 100 Days of Swift (UIKit) projects
+My solutions to Hacking with Swift's 100 Days of Swift (UIKit) projects <br/>
+(It may take a minute to load all app previews inside the README)

 ## App Projects